christian-dale/christiandale/posts/using-deno-kv-with-deno-deploy-guide.md

 At the time of writing Deno Deploy KV is currently only available as a closed beta.

-You can join the waitlist by visit this link: [https://deno.com/kv](https://deno.com/kv)
+You can join the waitlist by visiting this link: [https://deno.com/kv](https://deno.com/kv)

 Once you have access you will see a new tab called "KV (beta)" in your Deno Deploy project dash.